KirylSereda/kirylSereda/README.md

 **LinkedIn: https://www.linkedin.com/in/kiryl-sereda-275446213/**

 ## About me:
-  I want to be a part professional team, where I can grow and learn new.
+  I want to be a part of professional team, where I can grow and learn new.
 The team in which I can fully realize myself and my skills.
 I am learning HTML, CSS, JS, and JS frameworks.
 I take responsibility for my obligations and the tasks set before me.
 I am a sociable and disciplined person

 ## Languages and Technologies with which I worked: